renumerate/renumerate-js/README.md

 ### Typescript support

 If you like types we have types, all sorts of types.
-Those type definitions for renumerate-js and renumerate-js-react are built into the npm package.
+Those type definitions for @renumerate/js and @renumerate/js/react are built into the npm package.
 Type away :typingcat: